EleutherAI/mp_nerf/report_files/README.md

 * Since the oxygen atom in the carbonyl group in protein backbones is only linked to the carbon atom, we don't include it in our backbone calculations, but incorporate it as a sidechain addition to the main backbone formed by the N-CA-C atoms of each aminoacid.
 We leave the calculation of all sidechains, including C-beta to the *ramifications* step referenced above.

+Experiments were conducted on a MacBook Pro with Intel i5, 4nucleus at 2.5Ghz (laptop) and a DXG-1 with .... specs.

 ### Experiments
 We perform 2 experiments in order to benchmark the speed of our algorithm against the previous SOTA and to check the cummulative error that comes with accumulated transformations from internal to cartesian and the reverse mapping (this is of special importantce in algorithms that may use internal coordinates to work with, but that need the conversion functions before and after since the molecular simulation or base representation is in cartesian coordinates)

-TABLE 2: Comparison of execution times between previous sota and our implementation
+TABLE 2: Comparison of execution times between previous sota and our implementation Here we provide time comparisons of our algorithm (both cpu-laptop, cpu-high end and GPU-high end) with previous state of the art algorithms.
+Our algorithm achieves 1000x improvements over the rpevious state of the art, while being able to run on CPUs (which makes it broadly applicable and able to exploit parallelism in CPU cluster setups).

 FIGURE 2: Same info as in table 2 but more points so that a clear curve can be observed

 FIGURE 3: Cummulative error (RMSD, not 3 axes) as a function of encoding-decoding phases.
+We can see instability on the error at the beginning (same in the 3-axis setup) likely caused by the numerical stability at initial conditions (floating point precision issues).
+After the loss stabilizes, we can see a very small increase with the increase in the number of back and forth conversions.

 ### Discussion / Design Choices / Future Work / Comments